Probate Q&A Series

 1. Fair Market Value of the Easement Area

-The first component equals the fair market value of the land area the utility will use.
+The first component equals the difference between the fair market value of the entire tract immediately before the taking and the fair market value of the remainder immediately after the taking.
 Appraisers determine fair market value by comparing similar sales in the area.
 They consider factors such as location, zoning, and highest and best use.
 Courts refer to N.C.
-Gen. Stat. § 40A-3 for definitions and valuation methods.
+Gen. Stat. § 40A-3 for definitions and the condemning entities covered by Chapter 40A.

 2. Severance Damages